LG V35 ThinQ vs. LG V30: Out with the old, in with the ThinQ

 Winner: LG V35 ThinQ

 There are a lot more similarities than differences when it comes to special features.
-The LG V30 and the V35 offer support for Google Daydream and those large, sharp displays make them ideal for virtual reality.
-We already discussed some of the special video options, and the Google Lens integration, but they can also be found on both devices.
+The LG V30 and the V35 both offer support for Google Daydream and those large, sharp displays make them ideal for virtual reality.
+We already discussed some of the special video options, and the Google Lens integration, which be found on both devices.

 LG has added something called“Super Far-Field Voice Recognition” into the V35, which apparently allows the phone torecognize your voice from up to 17 feet away.
 That should make it easier to ask Google Assistant for help.
 Thanks to a special level of integration, you can also task Google Assistant with things like snapping a wide-angle selfie on your V35.